cahumphrey83/Miata-Dash/README.md

 # Miata Dash Project
-## This page is built to document the process of building my Raspberry Pi powered dashboard in my 1999 Mazda Miata.
+## This page is built to document the process of building my Raspberry Pi powered digital dashboard in my Turbocharged 1999 Mazda Miata.

-My goal was to create a display to monitor coolant temp and boost levels on my Miata without cluttering the interior up with lots of gauges.
+My goal was to create a display to monitor coolant temp and boost levels on my car without cluttering the interior up with lots of gauges.
 Since the car is already running on a Megasquirt 3 ECU, it already knows most of the values that I would want to monitor.
-Since I was going to run a digital display anyway, I wanted to also be able to make tuning adjustments to the car without requiring a laptop with me at all times.
+Since I was going to run a digital display anyway, I also wanted to be able to make basic tuning adjustments to the car without requiring a laptop with me at all times.

-Knowing that I wanted to be able to perform some basic tuning changes in the car without a laptop, the options I was considering were either a tablet or a Raspberry Pi based setup.
+Knowing that I want the ability to perform changes to the tune without a laptop, the two options I was considering were either a tablet or a Raspberry Pi based setup.
 I wasn't happy with any of the mounting solutions that I'd found for tablets, and was worried about the hardware performance compared to a Pi.
+Once I settled on a Raspberry Pi 4, it was time to choose the rest of the hardware involved.

 ## Hardware
 ### The Brain - Raspberry Pi 4 (4GB) - https://www.raspberrypi.org/products/raspberry-pi-4-model-b/